This report addresses mainly the situation in the United States.

 feel more confident in their ability to identify issues, work with others, organize

-7. We need to reframe adult's views of youth as assets.
+and take action, and build commitment to long-term participation. - We need to reframe adult's views of youth as assets.
 Adults

 must be ready to listen and to give equal consideration to young people's